openbmc/openbmc/poky/documentation/migration-guides/migration-3.0.rst

 -  :term:`SRC_URI` is now checked for usage of two problematic items:

-   -  "${PN}" prefix/suffix use - Warnings always appear if ${PN} is used.
+   -  "${PN}" prefix/suffix use --- warnings always appear if ${PN} is used.
 You must fix the issue regardless of whether multiconfig or anything else that would cause prefixing/suffixing to happen.

-   -  Github archive tarballs - these are not guaranteed to be stable.
+   -  Github archive tarballs --- these are not guaranteed to be stable.
       Consequently, it is likely that the tarballs will be refreshed and thus the SRC_URI checksums will fail to apply.
 It is recommended that you fetch either an official release tarball or a specific